Things to do in Rapid City

 South Dakota Air & Space Museum

-As you head back east, consider stopping at the Air & Space Museum near Ellsworth Air Force Base to experience the fascinating past and present history of aircraft technology.
+As you head back east, consider stopping at the Air & Space Museum near Ellsworth Air Force Base to experience aircraft technology's fascinating past and present history.
 The legendary exhibit showcases astonishing artifacts of the American journey into space and the military personnel who have sacrificed so much for our country throughout history.

 Prairie Edge Trading Co. & Galleries